HeyGen for L&D: The Ultimate AI Video Jumpstart Guide

 Introduction

 New to video or trying out HeyGen for the first time?
 You’ve got this.
-This section will walk you through each step to help you make a quite effective video, fast.
+This section will guide you through each step to help you create a great video, quickly.

 How-to video

-Choose a video type above to open a ready-made template in HeyGen and follow along as you go.
+Select a video type above to open a ready-made template in HeyGen and follow along as you proceed.

 We love it!
 Skip ahead to Step 4: Choose the Right AI Avatar Spokesperson and create your own AI avatar – your digital twin and future video star.